IFR flying is no joke. Pilots need a solid instrument rating study guide to pass the IFR knowledge test and oral exam.

 Following this studying technique will help you realize all these.

-There are too many things to do in IFR flights quickly and to become better at instrument flying.
+There are too many things to learn in IFR flights, and quick application makes a better instrument pilot.

 It would help if you did the following: